 Now, if you change the reference in your Bible to start focusing on another passage, the Sermons Guide section will be updated to track it, ensuring that relevant sermons are only a click away.

 Save this as a Layout, along with other standard commentaries and reference material, so you can use it again when preparing for your next sermon.

 Finding Sermons of Interest within a Specific Sermon Archive

 As an alternative to using the Factbook Tool and Guides, you may want to explore a specific Sermon Archive (or set of them).
-To do this you can use a Basic Search on a Sermon Archive, or examine a specific Sermon Archive by either browsing its table of contents or using an Inline Search.
+To do this you can use a Books Search on a Sermon Archive, or examine a specific Sermon Archive by either browsing its table of contents or using an Inline Search.

 - Enter the name of the preacher you're interested in and select the appropriate Sermon Archive

-Note: If a particular Sermon Archive is comprised of more than one volume, the Basic Search will display each resource as a separate result, but it will also group them into one searchable unit.
+Note: If a particular Sermon Archive is comprised of more than one volume, the Books Search will display each resource as a separate result, but it will also group them into one searchable unit.

 Type your search term and press Enter.

 - Click any of the search results to open the Sermon Archive to that place in a sermon

 - Open your Library and type a preacher’s name in the search field.